 Partners

 Odzala-Kokoua National Park is managed by the Odzala-Kokoua-Lossi Foundation – a partnership between African Parks and the Government of the Republic of Congo.
-Through this partnership, African Parks took over the management of Odzala-Kokoua in November 2010, with the addition of the Lossi Gorilla Sanctuary in 2020.
+Through this agreement, African Parks began managing Odzala-Kokoua in November 2010, with the addition of the Lossi Gorilla Sanctuary in 2020.

 Partners